ghh-jb/makerw/README.md

 # MakeRW

 A tool to make read-only paths writable without modifying the rootfs.
 Supports persisting changes across reboots.
+- Support for Dopamine jailbreak was added
+- Support for absolute and relative symlinks copy was added

 ## Usage